ethauvin/kobalt-exec/README.md

 ### `args`

-The full command line arguments including the executable and all parameters.
+The full command line including the executable and all arguments.

 ```kotlin
 exec {